 This routine accounts for these factors and focuses on benefiting the body through a combination of low repetitions, high repetitions, and isometric contractions and is a bit different from a standard deadlift workout.

-• Trap bar deficit deadlift: 3 sets of 4-6 reps (strength-focused)
+- Trap bar deficit deadlift: 3 sets of 4-6 reps (strength-focused)

-• Trap bar (normal) deadlift: 3 sets of 10-12 reps (hypertrophy-focused)
+- Trap bar (normal) deadlift: 3 sets of 10-12 reps (hypertrophy-focused)

-• Trap bar deadlift walks: 2 sets of 30-60 seconds (stabilization and forearm-focused)
+- Trap bar deadlift walks: 2 sets of 30-60 seconds (stabilization and forearm-focused)

-Understanding Trap Bar Deadlift Programming
+Understanding How to Program Trap Bar Deadlifts

 Trap bar deadlift muscles worked in the above routine, as aforementioned, will target the quads, glutes, and hamstrings primarily.
-It is better for developing overall maximal force, velocity, and power than the traditional barbell deadlift, suggesting it may be better for athletes who need to focus on speed and power output.6
+It is better for developing overall maximal force, velocity, and power than the traditional barbell deadlift, suggesting it may be better for athletes who need to focus on speed and power output.10

 The deficit deadlift will target strength gains and better knee flexion, while the normal t-bar deadlift will help a person to get some hypertrophy gains.
 The trap bar deadlift walk will allow a person to gain strength carrying a heavy weight that is centered on their body, allowing the entire musculature to get a stimulus from stabilizing and preventing the weight from falling to the floor.

 Incorporating any of these individual movements on a non-deadlift-focused day can be beneficial, but strength should be kept in mind.
-The deficit trap bar deadlift should be added as a primary movement on a lower body day when trying to achieve strength gains.
+The deficit hex bar deadlift should be added as a primary movement on a lower body day when trying to achieve strength gains.

 The standard trap bar deadlift can be used as a secondary exercise to get more muscle activation, potentially after a squat.